darryltanzil/basefinder/README.md

 # Base Map Optimizer

 Map generation and design is extremely important in games, as it can affect the gameflow and different player strategies.
-I noticed that in most game maps, different teams have opposing bases placed the furthest apart.
+We noticed that in most game maps, different teams have opposing bases placed the furthest apart.
 This allows players to plan their routes, and endorse map exploration/utilization.

-I developed an algorithm based on BFS traversal and distance encoding, which will provide a structured path that simulates where we would expect a base to be on a map.
+We developed an algorithm based on BFS traversal and distance encoding, which will provide a structured path that simulates where we would expect a base to be on a map.
 From a specified starting point, the algorithm finds the distances of every pixel on the map's paths, deeming the base to be at the ***longest shortest path*** from the start.
 It renders the path on the image to visualize where this base would be.

 This project was meant to practice my C++ skills and knowledge of algorithms.